Shivansh0047/Custom-basic-cat-classifier/README.md

-<<<<<<< HEAD
 # Custom Deep Neural Network for Binary Classification of Cats

-This is a custom deep neural network built from scratch in NumPy to classify images as "cat" or "non-cat".
+This project implements a custom deep neural network from scratch (using only NumPy) to classify images as "cat" or "non-cat".

+It demonstrates how to build all layers, activations, forward and backward passes without any high-level frameworks.

+---

 ## Features

-- From-scratch implementation (no high-level frameworks like Keras or PyTorch)
+- From-scratch implementation (no Keras / TensorFlow / PyTorch)
-- Multi-layer feed-forward neural network with ReLU and Sigmoid activations
+- Multi-layer feed-forward neural network
-- Trained on the Coursera cat dataset (small images of cats vs. non-cats)
+- ReLU activations for hidden layers, Sigmoid for output layer
-- Supports prediction from uploaded images or webcam capture
+- Predicts using local images or directly from webcam
+- Saves and loads trained model weights

+---

+## Dataset

+This model uses a simple Coursera cat dataset to predict whether an image is a cat or non-cat.
+Note: It's a small dataset meant for educational purposes.

+---

+## How It Works

+- All neural network functions (initialization, forward/backward propagation, updates) are custom written in pure NumPy.
+- You can change the Neural Network architecture by editing:

+  layers_dims = [ ... ]

+  For example (line 245 in model.py):

+  layers_dims = [12288, 50, 20, 7, 5, 1]

+- The model is designed so all the layers use the ReLU activation except the last layer which uses the Sigmoid activation.

+---

 ## Usage

 1. Training the Model

+- To train from scratch, open model.py and set:

-- Change RETRAIN = True in model.py to retrain the model from scratch.
+  RETRAIN = True

+- You can also change the learning rate and number of iterations in the call to:

+  L_layer_model(..., learning_rate=0.01, num_iterations=3000)

 - Then run:

   python model.py

+- After training, the model weights are saved to trained_parameters.npy.

+---

 2. Making Predictions

-- Choose upload to predict on a local image (must be in the same directory).
-- Or choose capture to use your webcam.

-Example prompt:
+- When you run:

+  python model.py

+- You will be prompted:

   Do you want to (1) upload an image or (2) capture from webcam?
 (Enter 1 or 2):

+- Option 1: Upload

+  Enter 1 and then provide the filename when prompted.
+  The image must be in the same directory as model.py or provide the correct relative path.

+- Option 2: Capture from Webcam

+  Enter 2 to activate your webcam and take a live photo for prediction.

+---

 3. Saving and Loading Parameters

-- Trained model weights are saved to trained_parameters.npy.
+- Trained model weights are saved in trained_parameters.npy.
+- To load an existing model without retraining, set:

-- Reload without retraining by setting RETRAIN = False in model.py.
+  RETRAIN = False

+---

 ## Requirements